Before you Start

-We will give each collaborator's avatar a color, which we use when you are in observation mode.
+We will give each collaborator's avatar a color, which we use when you are following them.

-- In the toolbar, click on a person's avatar to enter observation mode:
+- In the toolbar, click on a person's avatar to follow them.

 - We will show a border around your canvas, in the color of the person's avatar.
-You will see a confirmation at the top of the screen that you are "Observing Team Member".
+You will see a confirmation at the top of the screen that you are following them: